Chasing “financial independence retire early” (FIRE): is it possible?

 It’s also about lifestyle.
 FIRE promotes a drastic change centred on significant denial.
 The adjustment can be difficult.

-FIRE entails facing up to some potentially alarming risks.
+FIRE entails facing up to some potentially alarming risks, too.
 What if there’s a market crash and you lose a significant amount of your portfolio?
 What if you encounter an unforeseen medical expense as a result of an accident or a critical illness?
 What if you run out of money in your later life?

 What does “early” mean?
 Is the aim to retire in your 30s, or 40s?
 If so your money probably has to last you 40-50 years.
-Hong Kong, for example, has one of the longest life expectancies in the world at 84 years.
-That’s a whole 54 years your money has to last if you retire at age 30.

 The biggest problem: calculating how much you’ll need to save to ensure you won’t run out